Overview of Archive Storage

 - Compliance and audit mandates

 - Retroactively analyzing log data to determine usage pattern or debug problems

 - Historical or infrequently accessed content repository data

-- Application generated data that requires archival for future analysis or legal purposes
+- Application-generated data requiring archival for future analysis or legal purposes

 Unlike Object Storage, Archive Storage data retrieval is not instantaneous.

 Archive Storage is Always Free eligible.
 For more information about Always Free resources, including additional capabilities and limitations, see Oracle Cloud Infrastructure's Free Tier.

 Using Archive Storage

 You interact with the data stored in the Archive Storage using the same resources and management interfaces that you use for data stored in Object Storage.

 The following summarizes the Object Storage resources you use to store and manage Archive Storage data:

 Buckets are logical containers for storing objects.
 A bucket is associated with a single compartment that has policies that determine what actions a user can perform on a bucket and on all the objects in the bucket.

 You decide which storage tier (Archive Storage or standard Object Storage) is appropriate for your data when you initially create the bucket container for your data.
 The storage tier is expressed as a property of the bucket.
 A bucket's storage tier property sets the initial storage tier of objects added to the bucket.
-However, if objects meet the criteria of an object lifecycle policy rule, they can be archived automatically by Object Storage (while remaining in the standard tier bucket.
+However, if objects meet the criteria of an object lifecycle policy rule, they can be archived automatically by Object Storage, while remaining in the standard tier bucket.

 Once set, you cannot change the storage tier property for a bucket: